A Full Dive into Realizing the Edge-enabled Metaverse: Visions, Enabling Technologies,and Challenges: Communication and Networking

-Unlike traditional Internet multimedia services (audio and video), multimedia services in the Metaverse allow users to immerse themselves in the 3D world in a holistic, multi-sensory way.
-Fortunately, the tactile Internet is paving the way for the emergence of the Metaverse in which users are connected via the extremely reliable and responsive networks of the tactile Internet to enable life-like real-time interaction at mobile edge networks~\cite{sharma2020toward}.
-The 3D world of the Metaverse requires not only 360$^{\circ}$ visual and auditory content for an immersive experience, but also haptic and kinematic interaction.
-Assassination, for example, is an important task in Role-playing games (RPGs) of the fantasy or action genre.
-The assassination usually takes place from the blind spot of the victim~\cite{Assassin}.
-As such, the assassinated does not receive feedback from visual and auditory information, but is aware of being assaulted from behind by the tactile sensation delivered to his game controller.
+Unlike traditional Internet multimedia services (audio and video), multimedia services in the Metaverse allow users to immerse themselves in the 3D world in a multi-sensory embodied manner.
+The Metaverse requires not only 360$^{\circ}$ visual and auditory content for the immersive experience but also haptic and kinematic interaction.
+Fortunately, the tactile Internet is paving the way for the emergence of the Metaverse that provides users with haptic and kinematic interaction.
+However, this interaction of the tactile Internet requires extremely reliable and responsive networks for immersive experience during real-time interaction~\cite{sharma2020toward}.
+The Gaming experience in the Metaverse, such as, Assassination, for example, is an important task in Role-playing games (RPGs) of the fantasy or action genre.
+The assassination usually takes place from the blind spot of the victim.
+As such, the assassinated does not receive feedback from visual and auditory information but is aware of being assaulted from behind by the tactile sensation delivered to his game controller.
 Therefore, humans' tactile and kinematic information in the bilateral remote sensing operating system is exchanged via wireless networks.
 In the Metaverse's teleoperation, the transmission of tactile information is more sensitive to the stability and latency of the system, which requires a very strict end-to-end latency, at around 1ms~\cite{lawrence1993stability}, as a supplement to visual and auditory information.
 Beyond the gaming industry, such a breakthrough in haptic-visual feedback control will also change the way humans communicate worldwide, i.e., human-in-the-loop communication~\cite{duan2017human}.